aaltonewmedia/physcomp.newmedia.dog/content/2025/oka/final-project-documentation/index.md

 * How to cut, file and clean up metal rods
 * How to use vertical drills
 * The significance of pre-drilling for screws (prevents wood splitting, guides the screws, screws bite in tighter)
-* The importance of advance planning, drawing and mapping out what materials I need (couldn’t do much in the beginning due to lack of experience, and that made advancing challenging)
+* The importance of advance planning, drawing and mapping out what materials I need (couldn’t do much in the beginning due to lack of experience, and that made advancing challenging.
+I could only start drawing plans towards the end)
 * Workshop etiquette in terms of requesting aid and materials (the workshops masters don’t fancy last minute requests, but if they’re small enough they might just be willing to help)
 * I quite enjoy wood and metalworking, and that I’d like to learn more to be able to build better installations independently
 * To look out for kissing alligator clips, even when I think they’re not going to kiss (I melted a power supply, oops)